Transforming Business and Society

 Supporting a culture that values differenceWe are not all the same and Women at Oliver Wyman (WOW) works to ensure that our differences are recognized, appreciated, and supported.
-With 30 chapters and hundreds of members globally, we are a colleague network of women and men working together to enable a culture where we view gender diversity (and its many intersections) as both an asset and a competitive edge.
+With 30 chapters and hundreds of members globally, we are a network of colleagues of all genders working together to enable a culture where we view gender diversity (and its many intersections) as both an asset and a competitive edge.

 Enabling a culture that thrives togetherWOW believes that for our firm to thrive, we must enable a culture where all of our colleagues feel included and personally capable of success at our firm – including women at Oliver Wyman.
-To ensure this, the women and men of WOW work to:
+To ensure this, WOW works to:

 - Attract, retain and develop our female talent to full potential

 - Foster a more respectful and inclusive environment for everyone

 - Be an ambassador for the Oliver Wyman brand externally (with clients and recruits)